sarahmclo/slidles-puzzle/README.md

 Displaying important info on how to contact creator, with links.

 - **404 Error Page**
-The 404 page is an error webpage displayed when a server cannot find the requested URL, indicating that the webpage does not exist.
-I have simply desgned in keeping with main pages.
+The 404 page is an error webpage displayed when a server cannot find the requested URL with simple customised design inkeeping with main site.

 <img src="docs/features/404-page.webp" alt="404 error page" width="500">